-- Launch the configuration wizard from the active node of the cluster at the Primary site from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > Volume Replicator Agent Configuration Wizard, or on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 Review the requirements on the Welcome panel and click Next. - In the Wizard Options panel, click Create a new replication service group and click Next. - Specify the service group name and system priority list, and then click Next: - To remove a node from the service group's system list, click the node in the Systems in Priority Order box, and click the left arrow icon. - To change the priority of a node in the system list, click the node in the Systems in Priority Order box, then click the up and down arrow icons.
-The node at the top of the list has the highest priority. - To enable the service group to automatically come online on one of the systems, select the Include selected systems in the service group's AutoStartList attribute check box. - For information about the AutoStartList attribute, see the Cluster Server Administrator's Guide. - 5 A message appears, indicating that the configuration will change from Read Only to Read/Write.
+- On the active node of the cluster at the Primary site, launch the Volume Replicator Agent Configuration Wizardfrom the Apps menu on the Start screen. - Review the requirements on the Welcome panel and click Next. - In the Wizard Options panel, click Create a new replication service group and click Next. - Specify the service group name and system priority list, and then click Next: - To remove a node from the service group's system list, click the node in the Systems in Priority Order box, and click the left arrow icon. - To change the priority of a node in the system list, click the node in the Systems in Priority Order box, then click the up and down arrow icons.
+The node at the top of the list has the highest priority. - To enable the service group to automatically come online on one of the systems, select the Include selected systems in the service group's AutoStartList attribute check box. - For information about the AutoStartList attribute, see the Cluster Server Administrator's Guide. - A message appears, indicating that the configuration will change from Read Only to Read/Write.
 Click Yes to continue. - Select Configure RVGPrimary resource for selected RVG.
 This resource is required when you want to configure your setup to automatically enable takeover in case of a failure of the Primary cluster.
 The RVGPrimary resource is created in the application service group and replaces the VMDg resource. - Select the replicated volume group for which you want to configure the RVG Primary resource. - Click Next.